samadhii99/My-worklenz/README.md

 ## My Worklenz

-**Auth Flow App** is a modern, feature-rich authentication system built with **React**.
+**My Worklenz** is a modern, feature-rich authentication system built with **React**.
 It showcases a seamless user authentication experience while supporting multiple languages through **i18next**.
 The application leverages a clean and responsive UI with **Ant Design** components, providing a user-friendly interface.
 Developed in **TypeScript** for type safety and scalability, it incorporates **React Router** for efficient client-side navigation.

 ---